Why More Professional Training in the Cannabis Industry is Needed

 Maximum Yield contacted Paul Seaborn, professor of DU’s Business of Marijuana class, as well as NIC’s dean of faculty, Cara-Crabb Burnham, to help us get a better feel for the modern university cannabis education.

-What are most of your students looking to do with their education in the cannabis industry?
+MY: What are most of your students looking to do with their education in the cannabis industry?

 Seaborn (DU): The students seem to fall into three categories.
 A few intend to enter the cannabis industry immediately upon graduation and have already been pursuing internships and making connections in preparation.
 Another group are open to the idea of working directly or indirectly in the cannabis industry but are also pursuing non-cannabis options.
 The remainder are interested in the topic for a variety of reasons but do not have any plans to work in the industry.